Our website uses cookies for statistical purposes.

 Besides other company types, foreign investors have the possibility to open a joint stock company in Lithuania.
 This company type is regulated under the Civil Code of the Republic of Lithuania.

-The legislation prescribed the types of companies one can register here, the management system of the said companies, the rights and the obligations of the founders, the competence of a management body and the liquidation procedure of each business form.
+The legislation prescribes the types of companies one can register here, the management system of the said companies, the rights and the obligations of the founders, the competence of a management body and the liquidation procedure of each business form.

 Therefore, if you want to open a company in Lithuania, you must first observe the regulations set out under this rule of law.
 In-depth information can also be provided by our consultants in company formation in Lithuania.